shouldjs/should.js/Readme.md

 ## .Infinity

-Assert numeric value is Infinity:
+Assert a numeric value is Infinity:

 ```javascript
 (1/0).should.be.Infinity;